 Developing through capital expenditure

 - The expansion of the network and an increase in customer connections were driven by accelerating the capital investment programme and setting appropriate returns targets.

-- Terra Firma supported a continual programme of capital expenditure which has enabled Phoenix to convert 46% of the potential market in Belfast to natural gas.
+- Terra Firma supported a continual programme of capital expenditure which enabled Phoenix to connect more than 50% of the potential market in Belfast to natural gas.
 Investment continues with the aim to make gas available to an additional 21,000 properties by 2016.